Modern Foreign Languages

-At Melbourn Village College, our students learn both Spanish and Chinese Mandarin – two of the world’s leading languages – from Year 7.
+At Melbourn Village College, our pupils learn both Spanish and Chinese Mandarin – two of the world’s leading languages – from Year 7.

-All our students from Year 7 have the opportunity to learn Mandarin – using the Jin Bu course books – which is spoken by 70% of all Chinese people, and around 897 million people across the globe.
-We were the first school in the county to teach Chinese Mandarin – the ‘language of the future’ – to all students as part of the curriculum.
-We’re delighted to announce that our first cohort of Chinese Mandarin students opted for GCSE for the first time, starting in September 2019.
+All our pupils from Year 7 have the opportunity to learn Mandarin – using the Jin Bu course books – which is spoken by 70% of all Chinese people, and around 897 million people across the globe.
+We were the first school in the county to teach Chinese Mandarin – the ‘language of the future’ – to all pupils as part of the curriculum.
+We’re delighted to announce that our first cohort of Chinese Mandarin pupils opted for GCSE for the first time, starting in September 2019.

 In addition to their Modern Foreign Language lessons, pupils also have the opportunity to participate in: